 phones are confined to the T-Mobile network and give you lower rates in

 return for more restricted network access.
 The name "Sim-ple"

 originated with them being a "SIM-only" service, but now they offer

 Mobile-branded phones.
 You are still invited to bring your own

-unlocked or T-Mobile compatible GSM phone and they'll send
+unlocked or T-Mobile compatible GSM phone and they'll

 you a SIM card to start service.
 The difference in prices among plans

 is based on your data speed or threshold.
 With the more expensive plans

 you get faster service.
 You are limited to the T-Mobile network, there

 no off-network roaming except in Mexico.
 All plans have Unlimited